Singular limits of K\"ahler-Ricci flow on Fano $G$-manifolds: Examples of -manifolds with rank 2

-By the Hamilton-Tian conjecture, the limit $M_\infty$ of (\ref{kahler-Ricci-flow}) will preserve the volume.
+By the Hamilton-Tian conjecture, the limit $M_\infty$ of (\ref{kahler-Ricci-flow}) will preserve the volume (also see \cite[Theorem 1.1]{ WZ20}).
 Thus if $M_\infty$ is a $\mathbb Q$-Fano compactification of $SO_4(\mathbb C)$ in case of $G=SO_4(\mathbb C)$, there will be a contradiction with Theorem \ref{LTZ3}.
 Theorem \ref{LTZ3} implies that the limit soliton will has less symmetry than the original one, which is totally different to the situation of smooth convergence as in Proposition \ref{g-structure}.
 However, it is still interesting in understanding the $\mathbb Q$-Fano structure of $M_\infty$.

-We notice that we shall assume the smooth convergence of metrics $(M,\omega_i, J)$ in the proofs of Proposition \ref{vector-limit} and Proposition \ref{g-structure}.
-But we guess that the $K\times K$-invariant condition in both of propositions can be removed.
-In the other words, Theorem \ref{singular-type2} may hold for any initial K\"ahler metric in $2\pi C_1(M)$.
-It has been proved in case of the smooth limit of K\"ahler-Einstein metrics for any K\"ahler-Ricci flow \cite{TZ4}.
+Although we shall assume that metrics $(M,\omega_i, J)$ are all $K\times K$-invariant in the proofs of both of Proposition \ref{g-structure} and Proposition \ref{bi-holo}, the $K\times K$-invariant condition for the initial metric $\omega_0$ in Theorem \ref{singular-type2} can be removed by using a recent result for the uniqueness of limits of K\"ahler-Ricci flow with varied initial metrics in \cite{WangZ2, HL}.
+In fact, we have

+\begin{theo} Let $G$ be a complex semisimple Lie group and $M$ a Fano $G$-manifold which admits no K\"ahler-Einstein metrics.
+Then any solution of K\"ahler-Ricci flow (\ref{kahler-Ricci-flow}) on $M$ with an initial metric $\omega_0\in 2\pi c_1(M)$ is of type II.